-5.7.3.4 Efficiency of the H2S production assay may be a limiting factor attempting to detect low concentrations of H_2S and the possibility of the conversion of some H_2S to volatile thiols, despite the anaerobic conditions of the assay.
+5.7.3.4 Efficiency of the H2S production assay may be a limiting factor

+It is important to note that the efficiency of the H_2S production assay may be limited.
+Julian et al. (2002) implied that the assay may only be about 33% efficient, due to attempting to detect low concentrations of H2S and the possibility of the conversion of some H2S to volatile thiols, despite the anaerobic conditions of the assay.
 However, in the present investigation it is the relative changes between groups that are important rather than the absolute measurements.
 This assay has been successfully established after initial preliminary studies and has subsequently been used to obtain reliable and reproducible data.